grexor/apa/README.md

 replicate = descriptive
 ```

-##### Structure of example.config
+##### Library config file

+The library config file is named with `libraryid.config`.
+In our example, since our library has id `example`, the file is `example.config`.
 The minimum structure of the library config file is as follows:

 ```
 name:HEK-239